j-d-m/final-project/readme.md

 # Staff Room

-A platfrom for freelance hospitality(Gastronomie) workers to connect with companies looking for short term hire, event staff, staff shortage cover i.e sick leave of permanent staff.
+A platfrom for freelance hospitality(Gastronomy/hospitality) workers to connect with companies looking for short term hire, event staff, staff shortage cover i.e sick leave of permanent staff.
-Also for companies to find staff for events/catering/shift cover by posting to the platfrom events or jobs that they need staff for.
+Also for companies to find staff for events/catering/shift cover by posting to the platform events or jobs that they need staff for.

 There are two user tracks;